Aero25x/cryptocurrencies-exchanges-and-dexes/README.md

 # cryptocurrencies-exchanges-and-dexes

-Feel free to use thos cryptocurrencies svg logos in Your projects
+Feel free to use thos cryptocurrencies svg logos in Your projects, **just add link to this repo**